PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

                 }
 \end{lstlisting} \

 To send SQL command to the server a new instance of the *SqlCommand* class is created.
 This instance is constructed with a SQL command in form of a string as a construction parameter.
 To avoid the risk of SQL-Injection vulnerabilities variables defined by user inputs are being substituted by placeholders in the initial string.
 To specify a placeholder in a SQL string a variable name with an @ in front is used.
-An example of this would be using '(at)geofenceName' when inserting a new geofence into the database.
+An example of this would be using @geofenceName when inserting a new geofence into the database.
 To use the actual value instead of the placeholder a new parameter needs to be added to the SqlCommand object.
 This way no string concatenation is used and the data is handled directly by ADO.NET.

 \begin{lstlisting}[caption=Creating a command to delete a geofence by id while using a placeholder for the id., label=lst:adoPlaceholder, language={[Sharp]C}]
             SqlCommand cmd = new SqlCommand("DELETE FROM geoFence WHERE id = @id", connection);